 The PhD position is part of the European Training Network ‟ELO-X – Embedded Learning and Optimization for the neXt generation of smart industrial control systems”.
 ELO-X will recruit altogether 15 PhD fellows at 6 research universities and 5 international companies from 5 European countries, who will meet regularly during exchange visits, training events, workshops, and summer schools organized by the network.

 This position at University of Freiburg has a strong methodological focus in the fields of deep learning and learning-based control.
 The position is based at the Neurorobotics Lab headed by Prof. Joschka Boedecker.
 The aim is the development of advanced, scalable, uncertainty-aware learning-based control methods and open-source software, as well as their application to industrially relevant optimization and estimation problems.
 While these methods are generic and applicable in several branches of engineering, they shall be tested and used in close cooperation with the the other ELO-X PhD fellows, in particularly with those who are based at ETH Zurich, KU Leuven, and Robert Bosch GmbH during mutual exchange visits of several months duration.

-PhD Position in Bayesian Deep Learning for Embedded MPC
+PhD Project: Bayesian Deep Learning for Embedded MPC.

 To apply, send an email to firstname.lastname@example.org, attaching one single PDF file containing all contents or links (any other information within the email will not be processed).
 Subject of your email should be: “ELO-X PhD Application – ESR 3”.